-What We Do: The core group, Mixed Greens, supports the market with smiling faces, interactive projects and learning opportunities while meeting regularly for potlucks and to plan new projects.
+What We Do: Mixed Greens supports the Forsyth Farmers' Market with smiling faces, interactive projects and learning opportunities while meeting regularly for potlucks and to plan new projects.
 Additionally, each week at the market, members of Mixed Greens assist with setup and clean-up for the market and staff an education/information booth.
 In March 2012, Mixed Greens launched the Little Green Wagon project, a mobile garden for youth.
 Young people stop by the education booth, plant a seed and add a plant to the market with their name.
 Members of Mixed Greens take care of the plants during the week and bring the mobile garden back to the market on Saturdays so that the young people can stop in, socialize and check on their plant.
 The Little Green Wagon is still an important part of the Mixed Greens and Forsyth Farmers’ Market experience.

 Since January 2015, three part-time co-community builders with disabilities have joined the community building team of Mixed Greens and members take on active leadership roles.
 The group recently completed their second farmer and gardener stories project that provided many opportunities for everyone to participate by taking pictures, documenting stories via video or audio and acting as connectors between people – which culminated in an art exhibit, Forsyth Farmers’ Almanac, that is showcased during the highly publicized Art March in Savannah.